 Draft Pathway: Viability: Support and empower Vermont’s natural and working lands owners, managers, and caretakers to enhance farm and forest viability and to make informed decisions to increase resilience and adaptation to climate change.

-The actions under this pathway have a fundamental foundation in education, incentivization and economic stimulation which will support and empower farmers, foresters and land managers, and enhance local markets with a positive focus on mitigation and resilienc benefits.
+The actions under this pathway have a fundamental foundation in education, incentivization and economic stimulation which will support and empower farmers, foresters and land managers, and enhance local markets with a positive focus on greenhouse gas emissions mitigation and climate change resilience benefits.
 Adaptation and resiliency to climate change will require investments of resources and technical knowledge to ensure the implementation needed to address climate concerns, but the success of this effort is dependent on the ongoing viability and sustainability of those who own and manage the land on which these changes will be made.
 Without solid technical and financial support, landowners cannot learn about new technologies and practice changes, implement them accurately or maintain them for long-term impact, and fundamental to all of this is the ability for these changes to continue to support the functions of our natural lands and the livelihood and success of our land managers.

 Actions that foster partnerships at all levels are essential to developing strategies that empower all of Vermont’s working landowners to address climate change.
 State, federal and local partners provide ongoing education and support for new advances and best practices as well as additional financial resources, and these partnerships must grow to meet the demands of our changing climate and the need to address equity for beginning and socially disadvantaged landowners, those with less access to technical and financial resources, BIPOC and other marginalized communities or individuals.
 New equity models for land access and ownership should be created and expanded.
 In addition, creative land ownership, leasing or land access models that might include multiple users of large tracts of land, where feasible, should be researched.
+Currently, farmers and foresters must navigate a complex maze of regulatory and permitting frameworks in addition to state and federal funding opportunities; these systems will need to be assessed for equity and efficiency in order to streamline the process both for the benefit of the practitioners and for our lands and waters.

 KEY STRATEGIES AND ACTIONS

 Support and enhance local food markets for greater viability, mitigation, and resilience benefits: The Vermont Farm To Plate (F2P) strategic plan states that Vermont will face considerable disruption to the local food system and farm viability because of climate change.
-Increasing in-state markets will reduce the risk to large food system disruptions while addressing the needs of lower income communities.
+Increasing in-state and regional markets will reduce the risk to large food system disruptions while addressing the needs of lower income communities.
 Implementation of the priorities in the F2P strategic plan is recommended.